IBM/dbb/Templates/GitlabCIPipeline/README.md

 * Package & publish package
 * Deployment to the integration test environment with cleanup job (required to be triggered manually)

-This is a defult pipeline.
-It run automatically when there is a new commit to a repository.
+This is a default pipeline.
+It runs automatically when there is a new commit to a repository.
 You can also run this pipeline manually by setting the *pipelineType* variable as `build`.

 Overview of the pipeline: